killsecurly/killsecurly/README.md

 - 👋 Hi, I’m @killsecurly
 - 👀 I’m interested in ...
-Coding in Python, Java, JavaScript
+Coding in Python, Java, JavaScript, HTML, CSS
 - 🌱 I’m currently learning ...
 Securly / Management Disablers
 - 💞️ I’m looking to collaborate on ...
 INSECURLY, ONC, and others.
 - 📫 How to reach me ...
 If there is an issue, make an issue.